Dashboard or report ยท Theme-specific reports

 - Keep the issue open until the next review shows whether the response changed the trend.

-Related topics to review next
+What to review before the next decision

 Competitor churn dashboard becomes much more useful when it is tied to the churn signals in Switched to a competitor and Built internally or consolidated tools operating gaps in Subscription retention and Churn ownership and action routines in How to review competitive churn and How to build retention ownership.
 That is usually where the topic becomes actionable for a SaaS team.